01 December 2010

 In this age of cheap laminate furniture, solid wood is something to be celebrated!

-One project I had recently I took my inspiration from a midcentury piece of limed oak.
+One project I had recently I took my inspiration from a midcentury piece of cerused oak, also known as limed oak.

-In the sixteenth century this finish was created to help deter insects and rot in oak beams and paneling, by filling the grain with lime or lead-white wax, but after a while it became a fashionable way to lighten up and enhance the the look of the wood.
-Sometimes called "cerused oak" this finish was also fashionable in Art Deco and midcentury interiors for furniture, floors, cabinetry, and paneling, and is now once again very much on trend.
+In the sixteenth century this finish was created to help deter insects and rot in oak beams and paneling, by filling the grain with lime or lead-white and wax, but after a while it became a fashionable way to lighten up and enhance the the look of the wood.
+Cerused oak finishes were also fashionable in Art Deco and midcentury interiors for furniture, floors, cabinetry, and paneling, and is now once again very much on trend.

 Note: I am not talking about the pickled "slimy pink" whitewash that was all the rage in the 1980s.

-A good limed finish shows the grain in contrast to the rest of the surface.
-The more contrast between the wood and the grain, the more effective the look.
+A good cerused finish shows the grain in contrast to the rest of the surface.
+High contrast between the wood and the grain is a really effective look.
+Please note this is not a technique useful for any kind of soft wood (pine, cedar, redwood, etc.) nor do I advise trying this on any kind of plywood or veneer.

 Inspiration: circa 1950 James Mont bench in ebony limed oak.